BelT26/RedundancyCalculator/README.md

 ## Motivation
 I work for a travel company that is currently undergoing their third round of redundancies due to the pandemic.
-The possibility of voluntary redundancy will be offered to staff.
+The possibility of voluntary redundancy is being offered to staff.
 During the previous redundancy waves staff reported the following concerns about making an enquiry to HR to find out how much voluntary redundancy they would be entitled to:
 * The information sent out was not detailed enough and tax was not deducted so it was unclear how much money they would receive.
 * There were delays of several days before they received the information.